peartreegames/topiary/docs/localization.md

-This will increase the localized word count, but with modern software like Translation Memory and Repitition analysis,  it shouldn't be much of a problem.
+This will increase the localized word count, but with modern software like Translation Memory and Repitition analysis,  it hopefully shouldn't be much of a problem.

 :::